gpuweb/cts/docs/fp_primer.md

 defining accuracies are ULP or absolute errors, then the result falls into the unbounded accuracy, but recommended to be at least as good as f32 bucket.

-What this means from a CTS implementation is that for these at least as good as f32 error intervals, if the infinitely accurate result is finite for f32, then the error interval for f64 is just the f32 interval.
+What this means from a CTS implementation is that for these "at least as good as f32" error intervals, if the infinitely accurate result is finite for f32, then the error interval for f64 is just the f32 interval.
 If the result is not finite for f32, then the accuracy interval is just the unbounded interval.